ctkjose/v-book/src/en/structs.md

 ## Composing Structures {menu:topics}

 Using struct composition a structure can use the fields and methods of another structure without having to duplicate them.
-This makes it easier to manage common behaviors and code reusability while avoiding some of the common pitfalls of [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) in OOP
+This makes it easier to manage common behaviors and code reusability while avoiding some of the common pitfalls of [inheritance](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%28) in OOP.

 ```v
 // File main.v